– an online publication created for Indigenous women

 My passion for storytelling is what inspires my work.
 I grew up reading magazines like YM, Sassy, Cosmopolitan, and Rolling Stone but never came across a magazine specifically for Indigenous girls or women with a modern, fresh and empowering approach.
 Too often the stereotypes relating to Indigenous women are negative and as a writer it has always been my mission to keep it positive or at the very least educational and entertaining.
 I hope you enjoy it as much as I enjoy creating it.

 – Thank you!

-Lynn Calf Robe, Owner & Editor
+Lynn Calf Robe, Founder & Editor

 Oki my name is Susan Solway and I, as a member of the Siksika Nation, come from the traditional territory of the Blackfoot people.
 As the newly established Co-Editor with Iksokapi Magazine, I offer a huge shout out to Iksokapi Owner and Editor Lynn for having me partake in this new journey- thank you for your always encouraging guidance and mentorship (and at times wild advice) over the years, I’m very certain that it has all helped shape my writing into what it is now!

 I have been involved in the communications and media industry since I was a teen growing up on the rez and landing my first summerstudent gig in the local media department.
 Back when analog radio was still cool and facts were based on real conversations rather than on the World Wide Web (did I just date myself?).
 Since then I have mostly provided freelance written and still photography work for a few print publications such as New Tribe Magazine, Alberta Sweetgrass, and Aitsiniki News, and landed a couple of key and staff writer positions along the way.
 I have contributed many years and words to the Aboriginal Multi- Media Society of Alberta, and I am now excited to begin this new adventure with Iksokapi Magazine and to share with you, the readers, what I am very passionate about.